coinocracy/fund-contracts/flows/members/rageQuit.md

 B["Increase totalWithdrawals as tribute amount"] C["Decrease total value per share"]
-D["Remove member from memberAccts of this contract"] E["Withdarw token of the member from guild Bank to the member"] F["Emit Ragequit()"]
+D["Remove member from memberAccts of this contract"] E["Withdraw token of the member from guild Bank to the member"] F["Emit Ragequit()"]
 A --> B
 B --> C